2024 Water Quality Dashboard

 Schedule a Water Treatment Plant Tour

 Curious about where your drinking water comes from?
 Schools, community groups, and civic organizations are welcome to tour our modern treatment facilities.
-Call 401-845-5600, we’d love to show you around!
+Call 401-845-5600, we would love to show you around.

-Clean drinking water doesn’t happen by chance, it’s the result of careful science, strict regulation, and community stewardship.
+Clean drinking water is the result of careful science, strict regulation, and community stewardship.

 The EPA and RIDOH set regulatory limits for substances in public drinking water.
-NWD ensures compliance with these regulation through our rigorous monitoring and testing program, ensuring that water from our reservoirs to your tap is always safe to drink.
+NWD ensures compliance with these regulations through a rigorous monitoring and testing program, ensuring that water from the reservoirs to the tap is safe to drink.

-To protect our source water, NWD has also acquired more than 350 acres of conservation easements, preserving the natural lands that feed our reservoirs.
+To protect source water, NWD has acquired more than 350 acres of conservation easements, preserving the natural lands that feed the reservoirs.

-Regular testing ensures your water always meets the Maximum Contaminant Levels (MCLs) set by EPA and RIDOH.
+Regular testing ensures water always meets the Maximum Contaminant Levels (MCLs) set by EPA and RIDOH.
 In compliance with the Safe Drinking Water Act, NWD publishes an Annual Water Quality Report (also known as a Consumer Confidence Report) summarizing test results and system performance each year.
-Our reports, dating back to 2004, are available below and provide a clear, year-by-year look at how Newport’s water continues to meet or exceed all safety standards.
+Reports dating back to 2004 are available below and provide a year-by-year record of how Newport’s water continues to meet or exceed all safety standards.

 Consumer Confidence Reports